CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

   Real-Time Trading: Our robot operates during stock market hours, ensuring you never miss an opportunity.
 It's designed to work efficiently and effectively, making the most of your trading time.

-  Data-Driven Insights: We leverage powerful data analysis tools like Python 3 SQLAlchemy, Talib, and yfinance to provide you with accurate and timely information for your trading decisions.
+  Data-Driven Insights: We leverage powerful data analysis tools like Python 3 SQLAlchemy, and Talib to provide you with accurate and timely information for your trading decisions.

   Lock and Load: With built-in thread locking mechanisms, you can buy and sell stocks in parallel without worrying about conflicts or errors.
 Your trades will execute smoothly.